 The Junior Golf Alliance of Colorado serves as a vehicle for collaboration in the arena of junior golf in the state of Colorado for parents, kids, coaches and PGA Professionals by streamlining the junior golf process, filling in the voids, further building the junior golf ranks, and creating new excitement with four Major Championships.

 Colorado PGA Golf in Schools Program is an introductory program at absolutely no cost to the students and no cost to the schools.
-2018 was the tenth year of the program, which has been a successful partnership with the Colorado Open Golf Foundation.
-Since its inception, more than 100 schools have been using the program to introduce the game of golf to nearly 100,000 students.
+2019 was the 11th year of the program, which has been a successful partnership with the Colorado Open Golf Foundation.
+Since its inception, more than 100 schools have been using the program to introduce the game of golf to more than 100,000 students.